arcus/education_modules/bash_conditionals_loops/bash_conditionals_loops.md

 <div class = "care">
 <b style="color: rgb(var(--color-highlight));">A little encouragement...</b><br>

 It can be stressful to interact with files directly from the command line.
-Throughout this module we will make sure you know what each command does before asking you to do it, and only ask you to make changes within a practice directory that you will download.
+Throughout this module we will make sure you know what each command does before asking you to do it.
+Like any other computational skill, you'll get more comfortable with it the more you practice!

 </div>